The Only Dorm-Room Grocery List You’ll Ever Need

 Here are some affordable snacks (not all are healthy, though):

 - Frozen meals (spring rolls, bagel bites, etc.)

 Here’s a sample menu that you could pull from the grocery suggestions above.
 Just for giggles, there’s a healthy option and a not-so-healthy one.
-Sorry – I can’t bring myself to put ramen on that list.
+Sorry — I can’t bring myself to include ramen.

-Whole wheat quesadillas (Sandwich two tortillas with shredded cheese, veggies, and lunch meat and heat it up.)
+Whole wheat quesadillas (sandwich 2 tortillas with shredded cheese, veggies, and deli meat and heat it up)

-Fruit Loops (or another type of sugary cereal) with milk and coffee
+Froot Loops (or other sugary cereal) with milk and coffee

 A chocolate bar and instant mac and cheese

 Frozen bagel bites with bacon